Kirpan: Canada

-Today, many Khalsa Sikhs in Canada freely wear their Kirpans in public.
-An example of this is Canadian politician Jagmeet Singh, who proudly wears his kirpan.
+Today, many Khalsa Sikhs in Canada freely wear their kirpans in public.
+An example of this is Canadian politician Jagmeet Singh, who wears his kirpan.

 Denmark

 On 24 October 2006, the Eastern High Court of Denmark upheld the earlier ruling of the Copenhagen City Court that the wearing of a kirpan by a Sikh was illegal, becoming the first country in the world to pass such a ruling.
 Ripudaman Singh, who now works as a scientist, was earlier convicted by the City Court of breaking the law by publicly carrying a knife.
 He was sentenced to a 3,000 kroner fine or six days' imprisonment.
 Though the High Court quashed this sentence, it held that the carrying of a kirpan by a Sikh broke the law.
 The judge stated that "after all the information about the accused, the reason for the accused to possess a knife and the other circumstances of the case, such exceptional extenuating circumstances are found, that the punishment should be dropped, cf. Penal Code § 83, 2nd period."

-Danish law allows carrying of knives (longer than 6 centimeters and non-foldable) in public places if it is for any purpose recognized as valid, including work-related, recreation, etc. The High Court did not find religion to be a valid reason for carrying a knife.
+Danish law allows carrying of knives (longer than 6 centimeters and non-foldable) in public places if it is for any purpose recognised as valid, including work-related, recreation, etc. The High Court did not find religion to be a valid reason for carrying a knife.
 It stated that "for these reasons, as stated by the City Court, it is agreed that the circumstance of the accused carrying the knife as a Sikh, cannot be regarded as a similarly recognisable purpose, included in the decision for the exceptions in weapon law § 4, par.
 1, 1st period, second part."

 India

-Sikhism originated in India during the Mughal era and a majority of the Sikh population lives in present-day India, where they form around 2% of its population.
+Sikhism originated in the Indian subcontinent during the Mughal era and a majority of the Sikh population lives in present-day India, where they form around 2% of its population.

 Article 25 of the Indian Constitution deems the carrying of a kirpan by Sikhs to be included in the profession of the Sikh religion and not illegal.
 Sikhs are allowed to carry the kirpan on board domestic flights in India.